 Modeled soil moisture illustrates how dry this current year is relative to past years.
 The soil moisture is modeled using the VIC hydrological model run on a daily time step.
+Also available from UCLA is the modeled soil mositure using the Noah-MP model.
 For more information please click here.
 The analysis and figure are courtesy of D. Lettenmaier from UCLA.

 Is there any rain on the horizon?